“There is nothing worse than a sharp image of a fuzzy concept.” – Ansel Adams

 1. Modelling Grammar

-When the child speaks something wrong, correct them then and there.
+When the child speaks in an incorrect manner, correct them immediately.
 For example, if the child says “The one up the table”, we must correct it to “The one on the table.”

 2. Physical Modelling